-Watching your senior cat approach their golden years of old age is a privilege that comes with a few extra responsibilities.
-It’s more important than ever to pay attention to your cat’s health and quality life.
-You need to recognize the difference between aging and illness and know when your cat needs your help.
+Watching your senior cat approach their golden age is a privilege with a few extra responsibilities.
+Paying attention to your cat’s health and quality of life is more important than ever.
+You must recognize the difference between aging and illness and know when your cat needs help.

-If there’s a senior cat in your life, make sure you watch out for these signs and behavior.
+If there’s a senior cat in your life, watch out for these signs and behavior.
 Some of them mean you need to schedule a vet visit, and others indicate a change in routine is in order.
 Keep reading to learn more.

 1. Joint Pain

-According to Preventative Vet, recent studies show around 30% of cats over the age of 8 have arthritis.
-Another study found that an alarming 9 out of 10 cats over the age of 12 have radiographic signs of joint damage.
-They might not show outward symptoms, but x-rays show joint degeneration is dangerously common as cats age.
+According to Preventative Vet, recent studies show that around 30% of cats over 8 years of age have arthritis.
+Another study found that an alarming 9 out of 10 cats over 12 have radiographic signs of joint damage.
+They might not show outward symptoms, but X-rays show joint degeneration is dangerously common as cats age.

 Regardless of your cat’s outward appearance or behavior, arthritis needs to be on your radar.
-Look for behavioral signs of joint pain including stiffness and refusing to go up stairs or jump on furniture like they used to.
+Look for behavioral signs of joint pain, including stiffness and refusal to go upstairs or jump on furniture like they used to.
 If you notice any red flags, it’s time to see your vet.

 2. Obesity